johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-23-graph-api-ad-users-group-name-ids-csharp-sdk/index.md

 ### Create a GraphServiceClient

 Next, we need to create a `GraphServiceClient`.
 This is the object that we'll use to query the Graph API.
-We'll need to pass in the `tenantId`, `clientId` and `clientSecret` that we got from our app registration:
+For that we'll need a credential which we'll construct using the `tenantId`, `clientId` and `clientSecret` that we got from our app registration:

 ```cs
 using Azure.Identity;